tejosivan/Asterix-and-the-Microservices-Bazaar/README.md

+# Asterix and the Microservices Bazaar

+This project was undertaken as part of UMass Compsci 677 (Spring '25) by Tejas Sivan and Deepesh Suranjandass.
+The submitted Readme can be found below.
+The questionnaire can be found in Questionnaire.md.

-# Lab 3 - Replication, Caching, and Fault Tolerance
+Lab 3 - Replication, Caching, and Fault Tolerance

 ## Overview